Bizzaro/php-shipping-label-printer/README.md

 # Shipping Label Printer

-A PHP-based label printing system for shipping labels.
-This tool generates PDF labels with automatic image processing and positioning for 2x2 label layouts on letter-size paper.
+A PHP-based label printing system for low-volume shipping needs.
+This tool generates PDF labels designed for premade printable labels with sticky backs, allowing you to print shipping labels on a standard laser printer without investing in a thermal printer.
+Perfect for small businesses or individuals with low shipping volumes (~2 outgoing shipments per month).

+## Overview

+This tool is designed for low-volume shipping scenarios where purchasing a dedicated thermal printer isn't cost-effective.
+Instead, it generates PDFs that can be printed on standard laser printers using premade adhesive label sheets.
+The labels are formatted in a 2x2 grid layout on letter-size paper, making it easy to print multiple labels at once.

 ## Screenshots
 ![Label Layout](generated.png)

 ### Sample Output
-The application generates PDF labels with your configured images positioned in the 2x2 layout.
+The application generates PDF labels with your configured images positioned in the 2x2 layout, ready to print on premade sticky label sheets.

 ## Features